Key Questions Answered in This Article

 - Which technologies can support the solution we want to build best?

-- What are the constraints around the platforms on which we want to build our solutions?
+- What constraints are around the platforms we want to build our solutions?

 - Which areas are most critical for delivering the best user experience?